 Matthieu Lakes Trail is a 5.7 mile out and back trail located near Sisters, Oregon that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from May until November.
+The trail is primarily used for hiking, camping, and backpacking and is best used from May until November.

 Nice day hike near Sisters Oregon in the Three Sisters Wilderness Area.
 The trip up to South Lake has an elevation change about 800 feet over 3/4 a mile.
 The trail is great for backpacking.
 If you're out of shape this can be a little tough.

 Gorgeous hiking!
 Several small meadow edges still had paintbrush & wild aster.
 I took the north lake trail (& forgot to turn on record until much later).
 I was on a photo shoot hike so didn't quite make it to the lake.
 Got lots of great painting material though.
 My painter's eyes were delighted & my feets were happy.
 Trail follows the south side of the lava flow, so lots of interesting formations & out croppings.

 I'd call this one on the easy side of moderate.
 Not as tough as Black Butte but not a stroll either.